hippo23/cs21-project/README.md

 ## ALU Modes

-1. 00 is for rotation to the left
+1. 0000 is for rotation to the left
-2. 01 is for rotation to the right
+2. 0001 is for rotation to the right
    * There should probably be some trigger here so that the overflow bit can be outputted
-3. 10 is for addition
+3. 0010 is for addition
-4. 11 is for subtraction
+4. 0011 is for subtraction
+5. 0100 is for AND
+6. 0101 is for OR
+7. 0110 is for XOR
+8. 0111 is for rotation to the left WITH CF bit
+9. 1000 is for rotation to the right WITH CF bit

 ## ResultSrc Modes